 The Mantar Mantra (literally the 'instrument and formula' and often called the Jantar Mantar), is located in the modern city of New Delhi, Delhi.
 It consists of 13 architectural astronomy instruments.
 The site is one of five built by Maharaja Jai Singh II of Jaipur, from 1724 onwards, as he was given by Mughal Emperor Muhammad Shah the task of revising the calendar and astronomical tables.
-There is plaque fixed on one of the structures in the Jantar Mantar observatory in New Delhi that was placed there in 1910 mistakenly dating the construction of the complex to the year 1710.
-Later research, though, suggests 1724 as the actual year of construction.
+There is plaque fixed on one of the structures in the Jantar Mantar observatory in New Delhi that was placed there in 1910 mistakenly dating the construction of the

 The primary purpose of the observatory was to compile astronomical tables, and to predict the times and movements of the sun, moon and planets.
 Some of these purposes nowadays would be classified as astronomy.